 Which came first: Women's anxious stomachs or anxious brains?
-That's the question "Stuff Mom Never Told You" co-host Cristen Conger asks in her video "Are Women Too Stressed to Poop?"
+That's the question "Stuff Mom Never Told You" asks in their video "Are Women Too Stressed to Poop?"

 It may surprise you to learn that women are twice as likely to be diagnosed with irritable bowel syndrome (IBS) as men.
 IBS is a chronic (ongoing) condition where you experience diarrhea, constipation, abdominal cramping and bloating.
 The symptoms have to last at least three months before you can be diagnosed with this disorder — and it's one of the most common conditions in the U.S. Some 20 percent of Americans are diagnosed with IBS, and women are three times as likely to experience constipation as men.